 Moody National REIT II, Inc. (referred to herein as "we," "us," "our" or the "company") is a Maryland corporation formed in July 2014 to acquire a portfolio of hospitality properties focusing primarily on the select-service segment of the hospitality sector with premier brands including, but not limited to, Marriott, Hilton and Hyatt.
-We have acquired, and intend to acquire, hotel properties in major metropolitan markets in the East Coast, West Coast and Sunbelt regions of the United States.
 We may also invest in real estate securities and debt-related investments related to the hospitality sector.
-We are externally managed by Moody National Advisor II, LLC, which we refer to as our "advisor," pursuant to our second amended and restated advisory agreement between us, our advisor and our operating partnership (defined below) dated as of June 12, 2017, which we refer to as our "advisory agreement."
+We are externally managed by Moody National Advisor II, LLC, which we refer to as our "advisor."
 Our advisor is a subsidiary of our sponsor, Moody National REIT Sponsor, LLC, which is a part of Moody National Companies, a group of integrated real estate investment, management and development companies.
 We have elected to be treated as a real estate investment trust, or REIT, for federal income tax purposes commencing with our taxable year ended December 31, 2016.